The OPEN Path

 - The OPEN Path requires you to be forgiving of errors and be flexible enough to modify your plan on the basis of new information.
 The problem with this flexible path is that it is poorly matched to the task of overcoming corruptive influences.

-if only there was a middle way
+If only there was a middle way